 Kyoto Shopping and Food Tour (Self Guided), Kyoto

-The cultural capital of Japan, Kyoto is just as famous as a shopper’s paradise and is, without saying, the best place in the country to buy traditional and modern Japanese goods.
-Souvenirs, food, bargains and various “one-of-a-kind items” are all up for grabs here.
-If you would like to walk around Kyoto on your own two feet and enjoy shopping and authentic Japanese cooking, follow this self-guided walk to some of the top shopping spots and food markets in the city.
+The cultural capital of Japan, Kyoto is just as famous as a shopper’s paradise and, without a doubt, the best place in the country to buy traditional and modern Japanese goods.
+Souvenirs, food, bargains, and various “one-of-a-kind items” are all up for grabs here.

-How it works: Download the app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play Store to your mobile phone or tablet.
+How it works: Download the app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store to your mobile phone or tablet.
 The app turns your mobile device into a personal tour guide and its built-in GPS navigation functions guide you from one tour stop to next.
 The app works offline, so no data plan is needed when traveling abroad.

 Kyoto Shopping and Food Tour Map